NijilChandran/mkdocs_wrapper/README.md

 ## mdserve.bat

 - Changes directory to the location of my-project.
 Make changes according to your local path
-- Calls updateYAML.py to create a ne mkdocs.yml that will have all the .md files in your list
+- Calls updateYAML.py to create a new mkdocs.yml that will have all the .md files in your list
 - calls mkdocs serve to serve the markdown files at http://127.0.0.1:8000